LJPZebra/OLU/1P_Multicolor_System.md

 ## Example Recordings:

 Using the green laser.
-Shown is a high resolution recording of a zebrafish brain (6dpf) with a pan-neuronally expressed red calcium indicator (elav3-jRGECO):
+Shown is a high-resolution recording of a zebrafish brain (6dpf) with a pan-neuronally expressed red calcium indicator (elav3-jRGECO):

 https://user-images.githubusercontent.com/38736127/186108000-6d6c7374-28b0-485f-a63a-da5b19ce9631.mp4